hjanime/SPADEVizR/README.md

-sample.cond2       | a character specifying the names of the samples of the second biological condition cluster.size       | a numeric vector containing number of cells ( -- sum of all samples -- ) for each cluster use.percentages    | a logical specifying if computation was performed on percentage of cell abundance method.name        | a character containing the name of the statistical test used to identify the DEC method.adjust      | a character containing the name of the multiple correction method used (if any) method.paired      | a logical indicating if the statistical test have been performed in a paired manner th.fc              | a numeric value specifying the foldchange threshold
+sample.cond2       | a character specifying the names of the samples of the second biological condition cluster.size       | a numeric vector containing number of cells ( -- sum of all samples -- ) for each cluster use.percentages    | a logical specifying if computation was performed on percentage of cell abundance method             | a character containing the name of the statistical test used to identify the DEC method.adjust      | a character containing the name of the multiple correction method used (if any) method.paired      | a logical indicating if the statistical test have been performed in a paired manner th.fc              | a numeric value specifying the foldchange threshold